CLRX/CLRX-mirror/doc/GcnMemHandling.md

 173-185 | LASTARRAY | Last index of slice in array 192-203 | MINLODWARN | feedback trigger for LOD

-The 1D images requires only width parameter.
+The 1D images require only width parameter.
-The 2D images requires only width and height parameters.
+The 2D images require only width and height parameters.
 Pitch is optional.
-The array of 1D images requires width, depth (for number of slices), base and last array (BASEARRAY and LASTARRAY) indices for slices.
+The array of 1D images require width, depth (for number of slices), base and last array (BASEARRAY and LASTARRAY) indices for slices.
-The array of 2D images requires width, height, depth (for number of slices), base and last array (BASEARRAY and LASTARRAY) indices for slices.
+The array of 2D images require width, height, depth (for number of slices), base and last array (BASEARRAY and LASTARRAY) indices for slices.
-The 3D array images requires width, height and depth.
+The 3D array images require width, height and depth.
-The 2D cubes requires width, height and base and last array indices of slices.
+The 2D cubes require width, height and base and last array indices of slices.
 The mipmaps are defined by setting base and last level (BASE_LEVEL and LAST_LEVEL).

 The image types list.